k1kihasbeenpl4ces/k1kihasbeenpl4ces/README.md

 > People who ragebait because its "Fun! ^_^" surely there are other things to do!

-> People who join raids.
+> People who join/collaborate w/ raids.